Kings Canyon Camping Options

-As Gary was the manager of Watarrka (Kings Canyon) National Park for three years, he knows a thing or two about camping at Watarrka.
+As Gary was the manager of Watarrka (Kings Canyon) National Park for many years, he knows a thing or two about camping at Watarrka.

 And we can tell you that options for Kings Canyon camping are a lot more limited than they should be!

-This will hopefully change now that the park is jointly managed by the NT Parks & Wildlife Service and Aboriginal Traditional Owners.
+This will hopefully change now that the park is jointly managed by the NT Parks & Wildlife Commission and Aboriginal Traditional Owners.

 At present, however, it is illegal to camp in Watarrka National Park.